 Appian is committed to providing a global delivery strategy, meeting the needs of enterprises and their significant requirements for both availability and security of key systems.
 Hosting is maintained across regions around the world, each of which consist of multiple availability zones.
 A full list of hosted regions can be found in the Appian Cloud Availablility table.

 The key to Appian Cloud's security and management model is open communication with customers on the health and operation of their environments.
 Appian Cloud support is distributed across three regions globally to ensure continuity of support operations.
 These regions are in USA, UK, and Australia.
-Customers may inquire about their cloud instance and submit support tickets through Appian's support environment.
-Standard Technical Support is included with all Appian Cloud production instances.
-Advanced or Enterprise Support is available for purchase.
+Customers may inquire about their Appian Cloud environment and submit support tickets through Appian's support environment.
+Basic Support is included with all Appian Cloud production environments; Essential, Advanced, and Enterprise Support are available for purchase.
 Appian proactively communicates with customers before making any changes that could materially affect system security, availability, and/or confidentiality.
 Customers may contact Appian support through the Appian Community (https://community.appian.com), which provides online customer support, real-time collaboration and networking, and an ever-growing Knowledge Base of answers for common questions.
 Customers can also contact Appian technical support by calling the local support team:

 If calling outside of Support business hours, please include the following information in the voice mail message: